Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Tension Between Structural Justice and Sensitive-Attribute-Centered Mitigation

 \begin{assumption}[Determinant of Academic Preparedness] Conditioning on the affluence of the region where the applicant resides in, the academic preparedness is conditionally independent from the sensitive attribute race.
 In other words, we have the following relation ($\indep$ denotes independence):

-\end{assumption} While there can be dependence between \texttt{Race} and \texttt{Academic Preparedness} (without conditioning on \texttt{Address Region}) due to historical injustice \citep{sowell2004affirmative,rothstein2017color,alexander2020new}, such dependence does \emph{not} indicate that \texttt{Race} is a determinant of applicant's \texttt{Academic Preparedness}.
-Assumption~\ref{asmp:determinant_academic_preparedness} specifies that after conditioning on applicant's address region, applicant's academic preparedness is irrelevant to the demographic group.
-In other words, \texttt{Address Region} encloses region-specific social determinants related to academic preparedness, for instance, the availability of educational resources in the area and the environmental impacts on applicant's health, but \texttt{Race} is \emph{not} an inherent determinant of applicant's academic preparedness
+\end{assumption} While there can be marginal dependence between \texttt{Race} and \texttt{Academic Preparedness} due to historical injustice \citep{sowell2004affirmative,rothstein2017color,alexander2020new}, such dependence does \emph{not} indicate that \texttt{Race} is a determinant of applicant's \texttt{Academic Preparedness}.
+Assumption~\ref{asmp:determinant_academic_preparedness} specifies that after conditioning on applicant's address region (and therefore, region-specific social determinants related to education), applicant's academic preparedness is irrelevant to the demographic group.
+This assumption is not intended to use region as a mediating variable to explain racial discrimination in education, e.g., as in \emph{Conditional Demographic Parity} frameworks \citep{zliobaite2011handling,kamiran2013quantifying,wachter2021fairness}.
+Instead, it encodes the premise that race is not an inherent factor shaping learning ability, explicitly refuting essentialist interpretations and aligning with the literature \citep{roberts2011fatal,kohler2018eddie,smedley2018race,kasirzadeh2021use,delgado2023critical,doh2025position}.

+\looseness=-1 For tractability, Assumption~\ref{asmp:determinant_academic_preparedness} simplifies the underlying data generating processes by focusing on inter-regional structural injustice and abstracting from intra-regional and within-institution racial discrimination (e.g., bias operating within the same school), which remain important mechanisms beyond the scope of our model.
+Even in absence of these mechanisms, we show that the interplay between sensitive-attribute-centered mitigation and progress in structural justice remains non-trivial.

-\begin{assumption}[Gamma Parameterization of Academic Preparedness Distribution] Let $S$ denote the non-negative overall academic index score of an applicant's academic preparedness.
+\begin{assumption}[Stochastic Dominance of Academic Preparedness Distribution] Let $S$ denote the non-negative overall academic index score of an applicant's academic preparedness.
 Further let $S_{\text{MAX}}$ and $S_{\text{MIN}}$ denote the highest and lowest possible values of the score.
-Within any specific region $r \in \{\mathrm{poor}, \mathrm{rich}\}$, the log-converted relative score $Q$ is Gamma distributed with region-specific shape and scale parameters, $k^{(r)}$ and $\theta^{(r)}$, respectively.
-Furthermore, the rich region's cumulative distribution function (CDF) of log-converted relative score $Q$ dominates that of the poor region:
+The rich region's cumulative distribution function (CDF), of log-converted relative score $Q$ dominates that of the poor region:

-\end{assumption} In Assumption~\ref{asmp:gamma_parameterization}, the conversion of the score maps the domain of values $[S_{\text{MIN}}, S_{\text{MAX}}]$ (higher score $S$ is more competitive) to $[0, \infty)$, where the closer to $0$ the converted score $Q$, the more competitive.
-The flexibility of Gamma distributions allows us to use combinations of shape and scale parameters to capture properties of the region-specific academic preparedness distribution.
-We selected Gamma distributions for their flexibility in capturing the one-sided skew commonly observed in academic performance distributions, consistent with prior educational assessment research \citep{campos2013distributional,sari2025simulation}.
+\end{assumption} The degree of stochastic dominance in academic preparedness between applicants from rich and poor regions captures the level of structural injustice.

 \begin{assumption}[Selective Admission and Open Enrollment] The selective college employs thresholds on applicants' academic preparedness scores and has a limited availability of admissions $g$: